-CPR Completion: All students enrolled in nursing courses are required to maintain current certification in cardiopulmonary resuscitation (adult, child and infant CPR, conscious obstructed airway, and unconscious obstructed airway).
+CPR Completion: All students enrolled in nursing courses are required to maintain current certification in cardiopulmonary resuscitation for healthcare providers.

 Attendance Policy: Classroom and laboratory attendance is expected.
 Attendance in clinical is required to pass the course.
 In the event of an unavoidable absence, the student must give prior notification to the clinical professor.
 An arrangement for missed/excused work is made at the discretion of the course coordinator.